PowaPuffGirl/JPEG-Encoder/README.md

 This is a PPM to JPG/JPEG encoder using SIMD.
 It was developed for a lecture at FHWS and is primarily designed for speed.
-Because of this it only encodes to three channels (no black/white) and only with 4:2:0 subsampling, but it should be rather easy to fit it to other purposes.
+Because of this it only encodes to three channels (therefore no black/white) with 4:2:0 subsampling and assumes a welformed PPM image with a colordepth of 255, but it should be rather easy to fit it to more general purposes.

 For now it can encode a 4K image in under a second and a 12K (12000x6660) image in about 3 seconds.